 Day 7 Fez

 A long but interesting journey today as you're driven for around eight hours to the north of the country.
 You can observe the country's wide range of landscapes as you travel up the Ziz Gorge with its steep canyon walls scattered with green palm trees, across the barren and rocky Middle Atlas plateau and through the Alpine Middle Atlas, where many buildings have a Swiss or Austrian style.
 You finally arrive in the ancient city of Fez, where you can settle into your accommodation.

 Day 8 Fez

-Today you get to know Fez in detail on a private guided tour of the city and its ancient, maze-like medina.
-During the tour you can see the resting place of the city's founder, Moulay Idriss II, admire the architecture and intricate decoration of mosques and madrasas (Islamic colleges), and gaze over the huge centuries-old tannery, where you can watch men carrying out the complex process of turning animal hides into leather.
+Explore Fez on a private guided tour of the city and its ancient, maze-like medina.
+Visit the tomb of the city's founder, Moulay Idriss II, admire the architecture and intricate decoration of mosques and madrasas (Islamic colleges) and gaze over the centuries-old tannery, where you can watch men carrying out the complex process of turning animal hides into leather.
 End the day relaxing on the roof terrace of your riad, listening to the evening call to prayer echo around the city.

 Day 9 Fez

 Spend the day visiting the Roman ruins of Volubilis and the imperial city of Meknes with your private guide.
 The extensive ruins show how large the Roman city would have been, and there are still lots of incredibly well-preserved mosaics on the ground.
 The impressive ruins of the courthouse and the Capitoline Temple suggest this was once a prosperous city.
 Meknes was once a capital city within the kingdom, but has gradually faded into ruin.
 Your guide will tell you about its turbulent history and you can see remnants of its former glory in the city walls' monumental archways.